Recreational & Commercial Boating

 Sydney NSW 2000 AUSTRALIA

-An application must be lodged within six months of the time that you first became aware of the Department of Finance, Services and Innovation's conduct or alleged conduct.
+An application must be lodged within six months of the time that you first became aware of the Department of Customer Service's conduct or alleged conduct.
 You must include an address in Australia, where the Department can contact you.

 The Department will notify you about the outcome of the review.
 You can apply to the Administrative Decisions Tribunal for a further review, if you are not satisfied with the findings of the review - or by the actions that the Department takes in relation to your application.